countable-web/open-source-corporation/peopleops/MANAGEMENT.md

 # Management

+(draft)

-Some resource in line with our thinking:
+Some resource in line with our thinking.

 ## Just Shut Up
   * https://medium.com/datadriveninvestor/are-you-a-manager-shut-up-494616dcea2f